MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-email-recommended-policies.md

 # Policy recommendations to help secure email

 This article describes recommended policies to help you secure organizational email and email clients that support Modern Authentication and Conditional Access.
+These recommendations are in addition to the [common identity and access policy recommendations](identity-access-policies.md).

 The following recommendations are based on three different tiers of security and protection for your email that can be applied based on the granularity of your needs: **baseline**, **sensitive**, and **highly regulated**.
 You can learn more about these security tiers, and the recommended client operating systems, referenced by these recommendations in the [recommended security policies and configurations introduction](microsoft-365-policies-configurations.md).